msurbatovich/msurbatovich.github.io/index.md

 ## About me

+**I will be joining the [University of Maryland CS department](https://www.cs.umd.edu/) as an Assistant Professor in January 2024**

-I am a PhD student in Electrical & Computer Engineering at Carnegie Mellon University, co-advised by Brandon Lucia and Limin Jia.
+Currently, I am a PhD student in Electrical & Computer Engineering at Carnegie Mellon University, co-advised by Brandon Lucia and Limin Jia.
 My research interests are in programming languages, formal methods, and systems for intermittently powered energy harvesting devices and non-traditional computing systems more broadly.
 I want to provide the formal models, enforcement mechanisms, and language abstractions necessary for designing emerging computing platforms to meet well-defined correctness and security guarantees from the ground up, allowing programmers to unlock the full potential of their system without compromising trustworthiness.

 My PhD research focused on